 Nearly every kind of organization has a need to create and manage events, from corporations to recreational centers, from hotels to sports teams.
 The Certificate in Event Planning is designed to serve the career goals of a growing number of students who want to learn about the profession and wish to enter the field.
 It combines experiential learning with academic course work, preparing students with the practical and intellectual skills necessary to succeed in the industry.
 The certificate is both interdisciplinary and intercollegiate.

-The Departments of Communication Studies, Health and Human Physiology, the School of Journalism and Mass Communication (College of Liberal Arts and Sciences), and the Department of Marketing (Tippie College of Business) collaborate to offer the certificate.
+The School of Journalism and Mass Communication and the Departments of Communication Studies, Health and Human Physiology (College of Liberal Arts and Sciences), and the Department of Marketing (Tippie College of Business) collaborate to offer the certificate.
 The Certificate in Event Planning is administered by the School of Journalism and Mass Communication.

 Undergraduate Program of Study